KrishnaGavali/ghrcem-csds-feedback-platform/README.md

 ## What's this about?

-So here's the thing - my professor came to me one day super frustrated about creating feedback forms.
-Every semester, faculty had to manually set up Google Forms with the same 12 questions for every teacher, every subject.
-We're talking 100+ questions per division, taking them 4+ hours just to set up forms.
+So here's the thing - My professor told me he spends hours every semester creating the same Google Forms for student feedback.
+He has to make forms for 6 different classes, each with the same 12 questions but different teacher names and Subject.
+Takes him about 8 hours total.

 I thought, "There's gotta be a better way to do this," and built a system that does it all in 30 seconds.